 Become part of the next generation of convervationists through environmental education, preservation and service.

 The mission of American YouthWorks is to provide young people with opportunities to build careers, strengthen communities, and improve the environment through education, on-the-job training, and service to others.

-YouthBuild Austin connects youth ages 16-24 with education and career pathways in the growing industries of IT, Healthcare, and Green Construction.
+American YouthWorks’ YouthBuild connects youth ages 16-24 with education and career pathways in the growing industries of IT, Healthcare, Green Construction, and Manufacturing.
 The research-based programming engages youth by combining academics, vocational training, support services and guidance to employment and post-secondary education.

 During my time in Texas, I would like to say that I grew a ton.
 In only 6 months, I found a group of people that I can call my friends for the rest of my life.
 None of us had a clue what we were doing in the beginning.
 No trail experience, no chainsaw experience, and certainly not the teamwork experience that you can only gain by working in such a close crew.
 In the end, we’d all grown.